Skip to main contentterm: “API”,

 term: “Gateway”,

-definition: “Conduktor Gateway is a vendor-agnostic Kafka proxy, deployed between your client applications and existing Kafka clusters.
-It can be used to provide functionality that is not available in Kafka natively, such as centrally configured encryption and failover for disaster recovery.
-Available as a Docker image conduktor-gateway
+definition: “Conduktor Gateway is a Kafka proxy that deploys extensible plugins for encryption, filtering, and data processing.
+It’s a vendor-agnostic proxy deployed between your client applications and existing Kafka clusters, providing functionality not available in Kafka natively.
+Available as a Docker image conduktor-gateway.
+Find out more.”,

 slug: “gateway”